'Billionaire Raj' Is Pushing India Toward Autocracy

 co-authored by New York University economist

-Nitin Kumar Bharti, Harvard Kennedy School's Lucas Chancel, and Paris School of Economics' researchers Thomas Piketty and Anmol Somanchi.
-Once 100 million adults establish a similar stranglehold on affluence in Modi's India,
+Nitin Kumar Bharti, Harvard Kennedy School's Lucas Chancel, and Paris School of Economics' researchers Thomas Piketty and Anmol Somanchi 100 million adults establish a similar stranglehold on affluence in Modi's India,

 the